 Mr. Tambourine Man, Louis Andriessen’s La Commedia (Béatrice) as part of the Andriessen75 Festival with the Great Noise Ensemble, the premiere of The End of Knowing, a song cycle by Robert Beaser for soprano and wind symphony, collaborating with Tony Arnold and the Adrian Symphony (MI) on Virtue by Christopher Theofanidis, and the release of Kesselman’s debut album of American contemporary music in 2014 on the Bad Wolf Music label, entitled If this world could stop.
 A track from this album was featured on the I CARE IF YOU LISTEN Spring 2015 mixtape.

 Kesselman holds degrees in voice performance from Rice University and Michigan State University.
-She is represented by Trudy Chan at Black Tea Music (www.blackteamusic.com) She currently lives in Winston Salem, NC with her husband, conductor Christopher James Lees, and son Rowan.
+She is represented by Trudy Chan at Black Tea Music (www.blackteamusic.com) She recently moved to Charlotte, NC with her husband, conductor Christopher James Lees, and son Rowan.